 Program Mission & Goals

 The Master of Science in Counseling program is designed to develop professional counselors and to prepare students for further graduate study in related doctoral programs.
-The program promotes scholarship, professionalism, excellence in counseling and psychology, and recognizes high attainment in the pursuit of academic and clinical excellence.
+The program promotes scholarship, professionalism and excellence in counseling, and recognizes high attainment in the pursuit of academic and clinical excellence.

 Professional counselors practice in a variety of settings including hospitals, substance abuse treatment centers, schools, colleges, universities, rehabilitation facilities, community counseling agencies, court systems, and other settings in which counseling or other mental health services are offered.
 Graduates are prepared throughout their program of study in regard to professional identity, social and cultural diversity, human growth and development, career development, helping relationships, group work, assessment, and research.
 It is recognized that advances in knowledge, skills, and technology within the profession require life-long continuing education for counselors.

 Accreditation of universities and university programs is voluntary.
 Universities and programs within universities choose to seek accreditation to ensure that their programs meet the highest academic and professional standards.